yiyigit/serverless-guestbook/README.md

 4. API Gateway forwards the request to Cloud Functions.
 5. The Cloud Functions actions use IBM Cloudant to store and retrieve guestbook entries.

+## API

+- Create an API
+- Go to Actions.
+- Select the read-guestbook-entries-sequence sequence.
+Next to the name, click on Web Action, check Enable as Web Action and Save.
+- Do the same for the save-guestbook-entry-sequence sequence.
+- Go to APIs and click Create API (or Create Managed API if you have existing APIs).
+- Set the API name to guestbook and, accordingly, the base path to /guestbook.
+- Click on Create operation and create an operation to retrieve guestbook entries:
+- Set path to /entries
+- Set verb to GET
+- Select the read-guestbook-entries-sequence action
+- Click on Create operation and create an operation to persist a guestbook entry:
+- Set path to /entries
+- Set verb to PUT
+- Select the save-guestbook-entry-sequence action
+- Scroll to the end of the page to Create the API.
+Make note of the provided route, as you will use it from your web application.

 Refer to [this tutorial](https://console.bluemix.net/docs/solution-tutorials/serverless-api-webapp.html) for instructions.

 ## License